canjs/canjs/guides/getting-started-tutorial/setup.md

 [can.fixture](../docs/can.fixture.html) allows you to simulate RESTful services.
 We'll cover how to include `can.fixture` in the next chapter.

-In the next step, we'll set up the application's folder structure, and move the `can.custom.js` file into its appropriate folder in the app.
+In the next step, we'll set up the application's folder structure and move the `can.custom.js` file into its appropriate folder in the app.

 ## Folder Structure